-Focus your love on one person during your lunch period this week.
+1. Focus your love on one person during your lunch period every day.

-- Mature in intimacy with Jesus through quiet time, journaling, and Scripture memory.

-- 2. Trust God for financial needs.

-- 3. Love others with Christ-like compassion.
+- 1. Mature in intimacy with Jesus through quiet time, journaling, and Scripture memory. - Trust God for financial needs. - 3.
+Love others with Christ-like compassion.

-- 4. Lead as a servant.
+4. Lead as a servant.

-- 5. Strengthen personal relationships and small group leadership skills.
+- Strengthen personal relationships and small-group leadership skills.

-- 6. Communicate the gospel effectively.
+- 6. Communicate the Gospel effectively.

 - 7. Create vision for life and ministry.

-To equip student leaders for a missions experience that results in leadership at home, church, and school.
+To equip student leaders through a missions experience that results in leadership at home, church, and school.

-4th Leadership Quality of Jesus: Lead as a servant
+4th Leadership Quality of Jesus: Lead as a servant.

-Jesus never forced Himself or His leadership on anyone, instead He served others.
+Jesus never forced Himself or His leadership on anyone, instead He served them.
 As you look at Jesus' life you will see that He led as a servant.
 As you study the lesson With a Towel, think of ways you can lead as a servant.